Skip to main content

 Purpose

-The Technology-enabled Collaborative Learning Program will provide funding to evaluate, develop, and, expand the use of technology-enabled collaborative learning and capacity building models for healthcare providers and other professionals.
-The program is designed to to improve retention of healthcare providers and increase access to health care services in rural areas, frontier areas, health professional shortage areas, or medically underserved areas and for medically underserved populations or native Americans.
+The Technology-Enabled Collaborative Learning Program will provide funding to evaluate, develop, and, expand the use of technology-enabled collaborative learning and capacity building models for healthcare providers and other professionals.
+The program is designed to improve retention of healthcare providers and increase access to healthcare services in rural areas, frontier areas, Health Professional Shortage Areas, Medically Underserved Areas, for Medically Underserved Populations, and for Native Americans.

-• Provide support for healthcare providers and other professionals that provide or assist in the provision of services through such models
+• Train healthcare providers and other professionals that provide services

-• Perform information collection and evaluation activities to study the impact of such models on patient outcomes and healthcare providers, and to identify best practices for the expansion and use of such models
+• Perform information collection and evaluation activities to study the impact of such models on patient outcomes and healthcare providers

 • Infectious diseases